-That said, you’ll likely be interested to know about the royalties’ possible long-term trends.
-Some sources indicate that Spotify’s per-stream artist payments could be dropping sharply, and the decline may have started in or before 2013 – a point that could very well affect your future Spotify income.
+That sounded hopeful, though sources warned that Spotify’s per-stream artist payments could be dropping sharply.
+The decline may have started in or before 2013 – which means that declines could continue over the next few years.

 Back in December 2019, for instance, you may have read our report on cellist Zoe Keating’s receiving a $753 check from Spotify, as compensation for 206,011 streams.
 Rounding up, the sum represents a per-stream royalty rate of $0.0037 – down from Keating’s 2018 Spotify royalty rate of about $0.0054.
 Audiam also suggested that Spotify royalties have decreased despite rising subscriber counts and revenue.

 Other artists’ Spotify payment data has shown that the per-stream royalty rate could be dropping quicker yet.